 Chris Stapleton’s version of “Tennessee Whiskey” was released in 2015 on his debut album Traveller.
-Originally written by Dean Dillon and Linda Hargrove in 1981, this song became a modern classic thanks to Stapleton’s soulful delivery.
-The meaning behind the lyrics centers around love, redemption, and the way a person can replace destructive habits with something much sweeter.
+Originally written by Dean Dillon and Linda Hargrove in 1981, the song became a modern classic thanks to Stapleton’s soulful delivery.
+It’s about love, redemption, and the way a person can replace destructive habits with something much sweeter.

 Verse 1: A Love That Saves